How to Hide from Machines

-When disrupting face-detection it is advisable to avoid wearing makeup that enhances facial features.
+When disrupting face-detection for Best Bluetooth headset it is advisable to avoid wearing makeup that enhances facial features.
 For example, emphasizing the darkness around the eyes with eye shadow or eyeliner would make your face more visible to face detection algorithms.
 Ideally, your face would become the anti-face, or inverse.
 In the animal kingdom, this inverse effect is known as countershading.
 A similar effect can be achieved by creating a partial inverse that targets key areas of the face.
 For example, darkening or obscuring areas that normally appear light, such as the nosebridege area or the upper cheek.
 Areas that vary widely, such where facial hair grows, are lower priority.
 Since eyeglasses are commonly worn by many people, they are not typically considered obfuscations.
 Results will vary.
 The CV Dazzle protocols were developed to thwart face detection by OpenCV, which uses the Viola Jones method.
 The looks shown here were also tested and validated against Facebook’s PhotoTagger, Google’s Picasa, and eblearn.

 These videos visualize the detection process of OpenCV’s face detector.
 The algorithm uses the Viola Jones method of calculating the integral image and then performing some calculations on all the areas defined by the black and white rectangles to analyze the differences between the dark and light regions of a face.
 The sub-window (in red) is scanned across the image at various scales to detect if there is a potential face within the window.
 If not, it continues scanning.
-If it passes all stages in the cascade file, it is marked with a red rectangle.
+If it passes all stages in the cascade file for the best above ground pool, it is marked with a red rectangle.
 But this does not yet confirm a face.
 In the post-processing stage all the potential faces are checked for overlaps.
 Typically, 2 or 3 overlapping rectangles are required to confirm a face.
 Loner rectangles are rejected as false-positives.

 Here are several guidelines to follow when creating your own looks: